Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Networks with -Close Measurements

 \subsection{Illustrative Example}

 We now revisit example \eqref{eq:example}.
+In the left half of Fig.~\ref{fig:identical_examples}, we display the original network (i.e., \eqref{eq:example}); in the right half of the figure, we display the minimizer to \eqref{eq:min_l1}, which is the most structurally dissimilar network that still exhibits identical measurements as the original network.
+In this example, the condition in Theorem \ref{thm:equiv_1_2} is satisfied, so it suffices to solve \eqref{eq:opt_l2} to find the most dissimilar network.

-In Fig.~\ref{fig:identical_examples} we display the network given in \eqref{eq:example} (Left) and the corresponding solution to \eqref{eq:min_l1} (Right).
-We see that the influence from the measured node 1 to the unobserved node 4 is removed, moreover, since all edges ($A_{4j}$) into node 4 are structurally decoupled they are entirely removed.
-However, since nodes 2 and 3 influence the dynamics of node 1, we see that structurally Fig.~\ref{fig:identical_examples} (Right) essentially permutes the role of nodes 2 and 3 when compared to Fig.~\ref{fig:identical_examples} (Left).
-We note here that the structurally essential edges $A_{1j}$ remain present, as expected, in both networks.
-Moreover, the condition in Theorem \ref{thm:equiv_1_2} is satisfied and hence it suffices to solve \eqref{eq:opt_l2} to find the most dissimilar network.
-This example illustrate a few key points, namely, (i) nodes that do not influence the measured nodes can be removed from the network, (ii) the relationship between unmeasured but influencing nodes can be changed by a simple permutation of their labels.
+Not counting self-dynamics, the two networks have only two edges in common.
+Since all edges ($A_{4j}$) into node 4 are structurally decoupled, they are entirely removed in the dissimilar network.
+Notice that since nodes 2 and 3 influence the dynamics of node 1, the dissimilar network essentially permutes the role of nodes 2 and 3 compared to the original network.
+Conversely, structurally essential edges $A_{1j}$ remain present in both networks, as expected.

+This example illustrate a few key points.
+First, edges connected to nodes that do not influence measured nodes can be removed from the network.
+Second, the relationship between unmeasured but influential nodes can be changed by a simple permutation of their labels.

-\section{Networks with $\epsilon$-Close measurements}
+\section{Networks with $\epsilon$-Close Measurements}

-In practice, measurements are associated with some uncertainty due to noise, furthermore, executing the same experiment twice will yield similar yet non-identical measurements.
-We now begin to characterize how measurements that are ``close" together influence the set of possible network topologies that are consistent with them.
-Moving forward, we assume both $A$ and $A+\Delta$ are Hurwitz so that the corresponding observability Gramians are well defined.

-To analyze this setting we consider an augmented system akin to \cite{PAPACHRISTODOULOU_2010, ANDERSON_2011}.
-Specifically, we define and the system $\bar\Sigma$ as
+In practice, measurements are corrupted by noise, and executing the same experiment twice will yield similar yet non-identical measurements.
+We now extend previous analysis to account for this: we characterize the set of networks who yield similar (not necessarily identical) measurements to the original system.
+We assume both $A$ and $A+\Delta$ are Hurwitz\footnote{In practice this assumption is necessary as unstable systems would yield exponentially growing trajectories; it is less meaningful to compare the ``closeness" of such trajectories.} so that the corresponding observability Gramians are well-defined.
+We consider an augmented system akin to \cite{PAPACHRISTODOULOU_2010, ANDERSON_2011}: and the system $\bar\Sigma$ as

-Notice, $\|e(t)\|_2$ is a measure of the cumulative error between measurements of the original and perturbed systems.
+Here, $\|e(t)\|_2$ is a measure of the cumulative error between measurements of the original and perturbed systems.